maxibor/adrsm/README.md

 **Figure 3:** Substitutions distribution along a DNA insert, with default parameters.

+## Note on Illumina base quality score

+The base quality score (Qscore) is generated using a Markov chain from fastq template files.

 ## Note on sequencing error

-ADRSM can simulate Illumina sequencing error with a uniform based model.
+Until version 0.9.1, ADRSM simulated Illumina sequencing error with a uniform based model.

-## Note on Illumina base quality score

-The base quality score is generated using a Markov chain from fastq template files.
+From version 0.9.2 onwards, ADRSM simulates the sequencing error based on the [QScore](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/QualityScoreEncoding_swBS.htm).

 ## Note on mutation

-ADRSM offers you to add [mutation](https://en.wikipedia.org/wiki/Mutation_rate) to your sequences.
+ADRSM can add [mutations](https://en.wikipedia.org/wiki/Mutation_rate) to your sequences.
 This allows to account for the evolutionary differences between ancient organisms and their reference genome counterparts present in today's databases.

 ADRSM assumes two times more transitions than transversions.